Stuzanna/stream-processing/README.md

 docker cp $SQL_HOST sql-client:$SQL_CONTAINER
 docker compose exec sql-client /opt/flink/bin/sql-client.sh -f $SQL_CONTAINER
 ```
-1. Create these four topics needed on Kafka, the three additional source topics and a sink topic for enriched stream [brands, tax_status, unenriched_items, enriched_items].
+1. Create the four topics needed on Kafka.
+Which are the three additional source topics and a sink topic for enriched stream [brands, tax_status, unenriched_items, enriched_items].
 Use your preferred method or the Conduktor UI running on [localhost:8080](http:localhost:8080) if you're running the stack
 1. Populate the brand, tax_status and unenriched_items topics with [add-split-stream-data.sql](./flink/confluent-course-examples-and-data/data/enriching-streams/add-split-stream-data.sql)
-1. Then run [enriched-stream-setup.sql](.flink/confluent-course-examples-and-data/data/enriching-streams/enriched-stream-setup.sql) to create the four tables in Flink
+1. Then run [enriched-stream-setup.sql](.flink/confluent-course-examples-and-data/data/enriching-streams/enriched-stream-setup.sql) to view the joined table in Flink

 Adding more messages to the topics would cause the view to update.
 What is more useful perhaps is writing to the topic using `INSERT INTO`.
 We can then view from the new topic instead.